+33 768 800 684 contact@myprivateparis.com

 The inspiration for Versailles

-Vaux-le-Vicomte is a project 20 years in the making, built between 1641 and 1661 by Nicolas Fouquet, in charge of the finances of France under Louis XIII and Louis XIV, and one of the richest men of his generation.
-He bought the land of Vaux (the French plural form of valley) in order to gain the title of viscount, which was given to all the owners of the site.
-He could afford the best for his project, the dream team in landscaping, architecture and decoration : Le Nôtre, Le Vau and Le Brun.
+Vaux-le-Vicomte is a project 20 years in the making.
+Built between 1641 and 1661 by Nicolas Fouquet, in charge of the finances of France under Louis XIII and Louis XIV.
+He was one of the richest men of his generation.
+He bought the land of Vaux (the French plural form of valley) in order to gain the title of viscount.
+Which was only given to all the owners of the site.
+He could afford the dream team in landscaping, architecture and decoration : Le Nôtre, Le Vau and Le Brun.

 Outside of Vaux-le-Vicome castle